(main page)

 Stijn van Dongen, Graph Clustering by Flow Simulation, PhD thesis, University of Utrecht, May 2000.

-and proper attributions to mcl's home http://micans.org/mcl/.
-Do this also if you are using some wrapper around mcl such as the blast module.
-For biological applications, it is appropriate to cite, additionally, the reference article for the first application of mcl to biological data:
+and add proper attributions to the MCL home page http://micans.org/mcl/.
+For biological applications, it is appropriate to cite, additionally, the reference article for the first application of MCL to biological data:

 Enright A.J., Van Dongen S., Ouzounis C.A., An efficient algorithm for large-scale detection of protein families, Nucleic Acids Research 30(7):1575-1584 (2002).